ivanbetancxurt/homemade-linear-regressor/README.md

 lr = LinearRegression()
 ```

-2. Fit your model with the ```fit``` method using your features and targets.
+2. Fit your model with the ```fit``` method using your training features and targets.
 Both should be arrays of the same length and at most 2 dimensional.

 ```python
 # example features